BVI International Arbitration Centre

-The IAC in the BVI is the first centre of its kind in the Caribbean to provide a forum for dispute resolution by way of arbitration.
 The BVI’s central location between North and South America means that parties with business and other interests in those locations are able to choose a neutral territory in which to resolve their disputes.
 The IAC also provides a perfect venue for arbitrations involving BVI incorporated companies.

 The centre itself provides a modern hi-tech facility in which parties from around the globe can expect international high-class standards in a politically neutral environment.
 Amongst the facilities provided at the centre are simultaneous language interpretation services, audio and video conferencing facilities and a concierge service.
-The utility of the facilities is soon to be crystallised by direct non-stop flights between the BVI and Miami.

 BVI Arbitration Act 2013

-- The BVI is signatory to the UN Convention on Recognition and Enforcement of Foreign Arbitral Awards, commonly referred to as the New York Convention
+- The BVI is signatory to the UN Convention on Recognition and Enforcement of Foreign Arbitral Awards, commonly referred to as the New York Convention.

-- The option to opt-in to a right of appeal to Court on a question of law arising from the arbitral award
+- The option to opt-in to a right of appeal to Court on a question of law arising from the arbitral award.

 In addition, other useful matters to note about the Act are the arbitral tribunal’s power to consolidate two or more arbitrations in certain circumstances and a party’s ability to apply to Court challenging the arbitral award on the ground of serious irregularity.